LikeCarter/blacklithium/content/posts/2020-01-07-5-things-i-wish-i-knew-when-learning-swiftui.md

 ## 5. Use a proxy to validate TextField input.

-Using a proxy is an excellent tool to filter input from a TextField.
+Using a proxy is an excellent tool to filter input from a `TextField`.
 It is possible to restrict input length, cast the input to a different type, or match the input to a pattern in realtime.
 Here we filter so that the input can only be positive:

 ```swift
 //  ContentView.swift